CAS (OpenID Connect via Apereo CAS)¶

 This class functions identically to the generic OIDC backend, but hides the differences in implementation details of the OIDC implementation in Apereo CAS.

-Note that dispite the naming of the backend, this is NOT an implementation of the CAS protocol, also supported by Apereo CAS.
+Note that despite the naming of the backend, this is NOT an implementation of the CAS protocol, also supported by Apereo CAS.
 The CAS backend is only intended as a way to use the Apereo CAS identity provider as an authentication service, but via OIDC.

-The CAS backend will check for a preferred_username key in the values returned by the server.
-If the username is under a different key, this can be overridden:
+returned by the server.
+If the username is under a different key, this can

 SOCIAL_AUTH_CAS_USERNAME_KEY = 'nickname'

-This setting indicates that the username should be populated by the nickname claim instead.
+This setting indicates that the username should be populated by the

 The default set of scopes requested are “openid”, “profile” and “email”.
 You can request additional claims, for example: